liob/blog-test/content/entries/scientific_blogging_with_pelican_and_pandoc.md

 Summary: The format of scientific texts is highly dependant of the respective field as well as the publishing media.
 However, there are some universal standards such as the IMRAD (Introduction, Methods, Results and Discussion) format for reports of original data.
 Prerequisite for scientific texts can be gathered by taking a look at traditional papers and abstracts

-> First of all a disclaimer: I am no expert in scientific blogging or even in blogging in general.
-I have only participated in one other blog and it failed miserably due to a lack of content.
+> First of all a disclaimer: I am no expert in scientific blogging or even blogging in general.
+I have only participated in one other blog which failed miserably due to a lack of content.

 Formal Requirements for Scientific Texts